Fáilte - Welcome to the team page of the FAOI9 BUACHAILLÍ/U9 BOYS (BORN 2010)

 We have a total of 50 boys registered with the group, if you know anyone that is interested in joining please send them down, they will have a ball.

 Matches are usually on at 11 each Saturday morning, we have entered a 3 team league for Northside clubs so each Saturday 30 of the boys will be playing a match and the other 20 boys will be training.
 We will rotate each week so everyone will get a good mixture of playing and training.

-We have split the boys into 5 groups, Jupiter, Mars, Saturn, Pluto and Uranus.
+We have split the boys into 5 groups, Jupiter, Mars, Saturn, Pluto and Venus.
 Your boy has been put into one of these groups and you will hvae that team name on Teamer.
 Each week 3 groups will play a game and 2 groups will train in St Paul's.